 For the end of the struggle, a psalm of David concerning hidden things, for the sons of Korah

-God is our refuge and strength, a helper in the afflictions that assail us.
+God is our refuge and strength, a helper in the afflictions that befall us.

 Therefore we will not fear when the earth is shaken, when the mountains are removed into the depths of the sea.